Grow Your Program

 - Show off the results of a session (artworks from an art class, food from a cooking class, shelters built during a survival class)

-- Ask students to share photos of them using their new skills in their community
+- Ask students to share photos of themselves using their new skills in their community

 - Publicly congratulate students on their successes